aslibass/maf-orchestrated-multi-agent-logistics-example/README.md

-# Primary Connect Order Tracking Demo
+# 3PL Order Tracking Demo

 A demonstration application that searches Gmail for order update emails and cross-references them with CSV order data, using Azure OpenAI agents to provide comprehensive order status information.